 We are a vibrant and growing worshipping community in Charlotte, North Carolina.
 Each Sunday, our congregation gathers for traditional worship services at 8:30, 9:45 and 11:00 a.m. in the sanctuary.
-At 8:45 a.m. in Jubilee Hall, we have a contemporary worship service called Church in the Round.
+We have a contemporary worship service called Church in the Round at 8:45 a.m. in Jubilee Hall.

 Our church is located in the Myers Park neighborhood.
 We have several parking options including a small lot next to our building, a larger lot across the street, the Harris Teeter parking lot, and street parking.
 Starting this fall we will resume our shuttle service, which runs from Myers Park Traditional during all three services.

 We are worshipping in person!
 Masks are required at all services.
 Come join us as we sing, pray, and encounter God together.
 Check out this map to help you find your way around the inside of our building.

 We have integral members of our community who join us virtually from all across the world.
 We also hope this can be a resource for the mornings you are out of town or just can’t make it to church.
 Stream our services live on our website, Facebook, or YouTube.